MaintenanceBooker and the Yorkshire Maintenance Project

-The National Churches Trust has received £90,100 from the Heritage Lottery Fund (HLF) for the Yorkshire Maintenance Project which will help keep churches and chapels in Yorkshire in good condition and prevent the need for expensive repairs.
+The National Churches Trust developed the Yorkshire Maintenance Project with help from the Heritage Lottery Fund (HLF), who gave £90,100 towards helping keep churches and chapels in Yorkshire in good condition and preventing the need for expensive repairs.

-The Yorkshire Maintenance Project will help to sustain the rich religious built heritage of Yorkshire.
+The Yorkshire Maintenance Project helped to sustain the rich religious built heritage of Yorkshire.
 There are 1,095 listed places of worship in Yorkshire.
 This total includes 346 Grade I churches, buildings of the highest heritage significance.

 However, maintenance of these important historic buildings is often neglected, putting their future at risk.

 Key aims of The Yorkshire Maintenance Project

 The HLF funded Yorkshire Maintenance Project set up a maintenance management system to address skills and information gaps for churches in Yorkshire.
 The key aims of the project are:

 - To increase the number of Yorkshire churches that regularly undertake gutter maintenance